congtung0702/vietnam-garment-export-analysis/README.md

 ### Key observations
 The first plot shows the overall trend of Vietnamese garment exports: a steady rise through the decade interrupted by a sharp 2020 dip and a strong 2021 recovery, consistent with the COVID demand shock.
 A dip was also observed in 2023.

 The top 3 markets remain dominant and stable throughout the second plot, with consistently growing trends and unchanged rankings.
-One notable feature is that all countries experience decreases during the COVID shock (2020-2021) then recover after, asides from China, which continue to decline even after the pandemic.
+One notable feature is that while all countries experience decreases during the COVID shock, China is the only country that continue to declines after the pandemic ended in 2022; meanwhile, all other top 10 countries grew until peaking in 2022.

-Another important observation is a decrease across all top 10 markets in 2023 except for Spain, pulling total export value down with it.
-This simultaneous dip across different destinations suggests a global demand contraction rather than market-specific factors, which is consistent with the broader softening in global apparel consumption following the post-COVID demand surge.
+Afterwards, in 2023, there was a decrease across all top 10 markets except for Spain, pulling total export value down with it.
+This simultaneous dip across diverse destinations suggests a global demand contraction rather than market-specific factors, which is consistent with the broader softening in global apparel consumption following the post-COVID demand surge.

 The picture looks considerably different further down the rankings (3rd plot).
 Mid-sized markets show much higher volatility, with rankings shifting multiple times over the decade.
 China was the largest secondary market until 2022, when it was overtaken by Canada, Germany, and the Netherlands, consistent with the described post-COVID decline of the Chinese market.